hydrodynamicstability/Perspectives-on-Applied-Statistics/overfitting.md

 ### References

 D. Freedman, 1983:  A note on screening regression equations.    *American Statistician*, 37:  152-155.

+A. Gelman and E. Loken, 2014:  The statistical crisis in science.  *American Scientist*, 102:  460-465.

 B. Gunter and C. Tong, 2017:  What are the odds!?
 The "airport fallacy" and statistical inference.  *Significance*, 14 (4):  38-41.